Loading…

 There's a demo.
 Before spending anything on a high-concept political satire that might not land for you, spend 30 minutes with it.
 The tone is either going to click or it isn't, and you'll know fast.

 What makes this one look promising: Cavalier shipped a complete, coherent game before.
-The Sexy Brutale wasn't lucky — it was finished well.
+The Sexy Brutale wasn't lucky: it was finished well.
 Most deckbuilders default to fantasy dungeons because the framing is proven.
 A parliament of monster politicians is harder to pull off, and the specificity suggests a team that had an actual idea rather than a market-tested one.

 What to watch for: satire that front-loads the joke sometimes can't sustain it across 20 roguelite runs.
 "Decriminalise arson" is funny once.
-The four-resource management system is what will give runs staying power or not — that's harder to assess from previews.
+The four-resource management system is what will give runs staying power or not: that's harder to assess from previews.

-Q: What is Prime Monster?
-A: A card-based political roguelike from Cavalier Game Studios.
+What is Prime Monster?
+A card-based political roguelike from Cavalier Game Studios.
 You're a monster MP trying to hold onto the top job in a parliament of other monsters.
 The core loop is deckbuilding plus management of four political resources across roguelite runs.

-Q: How does the deckbuilding work?
-A: You build a deck of political actions and play them to manage four resources: personal authority, political capital, poll ratings, and cash.
+How does the deckbuilding work?
+You build a deck of political actions and play them to manage four resources: personal authority, political capital, poll ratings, and cash.
 Cards let you bully, blackmail, threaten, or legislate your way through each parliamentary session.
 The absurdity of the policies is part of the mechanic, not just flavor.

-Q: Is this like Slay the Spire?
-A: Same roguelite run structure, completely different surface.
+Is this like Slay the Spire?
+Same roguelite run structure, completely different surface.
 Where Slay the Spire uses dungeon combat, Prime Monster uses parliamentary procedure and satirical politics.
 The deckbuilding layer is familiar; everything around it isn't.